Length: 0.81 mi

 The northern terminus is at Centella Junction, midway along the Centella Trail.
 (31.87582, -109.27772) This junction is signed.

 From there, the trail passes through 0.17 mile of lightly burned forest before entering an area of complete devastation for the next 0.34 mile until Bear Wallow Spring.
-The east side of Fly Peak burned very hot, and all that remains over a roughly 25 acre area is blackened stumps.
-Post-fire flooding in this area has damaged the trail, despite repair efforts.
-Expect to cross numerous small washouts and eroded spots.
-They are not difficult to get across, but can slow you down somewhat.
+The east side of Fly Peak burned very hot in the 2011 Horseshoe II fire, but young pine trees have been doing well in this area in the decade that has followed.

 Bear Wallow Spring lies on the southwestern side of the trail.
 (31.87248, -109.27812) A portion of a concrete slab is visible with a round lid you can lift for access.
 Water may be seen seeping out past the edges of the lid and flowing across the trail, but doesn't always keep flowing into the early summer.
 Any trough that may have once existed is either missing or buried.

 From the spring it's another quarter mile through a comparatively beautiful and mostly unburned stretch of forest to Centella Junction, (31.87582, -109.27772) where the Centella Trail stretches in both directions.
-Turning right at this junction will take you 0.89 mile to Centella Point while turning left will return you to the Crest Trail 0.75 mile away at Fly Saddle.
-An abandoned trail up the back of Fly Peak once joined into the Centella Trail 250 feet west of here, (31.87559, -109.27846) and faint remnants of it can be seen still.
+Turning right at this junction will take you 0.89 mile to Centella Point, while turning left will return you to the Crest Trail 0.75 mile away at Fly Saddle.
+An abandoned trail up the back of Fly Peak once joined into the Centella Trail 250 feet west of here, (31.87559, -109.27846) and faint remnants of it may be seen still to the keen-eyed viewer.